centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-centreon-ha/installation-2-nodes.md

 > **WARNING**: Anyone following this procedure does so at their own risk.
 Under no circumstances shall Centreon be liable for any breakdown or data loss.

+> EL9 is not supported for HA installations using Centreon 23.04.

 ### Network Flows

 In addition of necessary flows describe on the [official documentation](../architectures.md#Tables_of_network_flows),